Only eight words.

 But He’s changing me.
 I know that because when the red line that suddenly popped up on my Google map had me praying just now, not grumbling, while our van crawled along for miles.
 And when my day-off plans were quick shortchanged by a call from the school nurse, I could count that “trial” right.

-Waiting for the green line and tending my sick son were “real” life.
+Because waiting for the green line and tending a sick son are precisely the “real” life God is sending me.

 Count It All Joy